-One of the quickest and easiest ways to add character to a boring bathroom is to add a stick on mirror frame.
-Paint it all one color for a sleek look, or distress it for a rustic farmhouse style.
-In this tutorial you will learn two easy ways to create a stick-on frame with minimal effort and no fancy power tools.
+If you are ready to update your dated bathroom but don’t have the money for a full renovation, an easy to make stick on mirror frame can add the character you’re looking for without breaking the bank.
+Paint it all one color for a sleek look, or distress it for a rustic style.
+In this tutorial I will be showing you two easy ways to create a diy mirror frame with minimal effort and no power tools.

 DIY Stick-on Mirror Frame

 Horizontal pieces: 2- 1×4 boards cut to match the width of your mirror, plus one half (1/2) inch.